 Green Teas – sweet and slightly grassy

 All tea comes from the camellia sinensis plant – but green tea is different because it is quickly steamed or pan-fired after harvest.
-Because green tea leaves undergo minimal oxidation, a cup of green tea retains more of the vibrant green color and fresh aroma and flavor of the freshly harvested leaf.
+Because green tea leaves undergo minimal oxidation, a cup of green tea retains more of the vibrant green colour and fresh aroma and flavour of the freshly harvested leaf.
 When we find ourselves in a little slump, we often grab whatever’s closest – a snack, a can of soda, and so on.
 But a flavorful, hydrating drink without added sweeteners or colors might just be a better alternative.
 Green tea can be that gentle pick-me-up we need to keep the day moving forward.

 Rooibos teas – rejuvenating and sweet

 Rooibos teas are made from the needle-like leaves of the Rooibos bush, or Aspalathus linearis.
 This very special shrub grows in the Cederberg region of South Africa, and nowhere else in the world.
 Native inhabitants of the region started using it centuries ago.
 They appreciate it for its beneficial properties and one-of-a-kind flavour.
 Also known as red tea, Rooibos is a unique and inviting tea option that offers a number of tantalizing benefits.